 Senator Hagerty has made it under the wire.
-He is now recognized ther threaten us or our allies.
+He is now recognized.

 Senator HAGERTY.
 Thank you, Senator Menendez.
 It was my honor to follow you in the Banking Committee meeting just a few minutes ago and thank you for your comments there and your leadership there.